 By the end of 2019 are garden was really looking in great condition with around 74 family members.

 The Blairgowrie Community Garden is a not for profit volunteer group and all funds raised are put back into the garden.
 The original committee chose to make the garden beds communal and not offer private plots.
 This has been most successful with members sharing the work and the rewards.
 If we have excess produce, we donate them to a local food charity.
-Members have free access to the garden to work when it suits them - currently respecting the maximum of 10 people allowed.
+Members have free access to the garden to work when it suits them.

 We have an enthusiastic Committee and a 5 year plan.
 The council and their staff have been very supportive of our new garden.
 Our local traders and suppliers have been very generous and we thank them all for assisting the garden.

 Fundraising was very important to get The Blairgowrie Community Garden up and running and our fundraising drives have been very successful.
-We've had sausage sizzles at Bunnings Rosebud, street stalls at Blairgowrie Village shops selling plants and wine drives.
+We've had sausage sizzles at Bunnings Rosebud, street stalls at Blairgowrie Village selling plants and wine drives.